Antondelange707/ComfyUI-AudioBatch/README.md

 These are typically already present in a standard ComfyUI environment.

+## Examples

+The examples are available in the ComfyUI workflow templates, in the *Audio Batch* section.

+- [audio_batch_select_example.json](example_workflows/audio_batch_select_example.json): Shows how to create a batch and how to extract a single element from the batch.
+- [resample_force_stereo.json](example_workflows/resample_force_stereo.json): Shows how to change the number of channels and the sample rate.

 ## Usage Notes

 - **AUDIO Type:** These nodes work with ComfyUI's standard "AUDIO" data type, which is a Python dictionary containing: